Whether mild or severe, acne can be very uncomfortable.

-- Imbalance in fats – A diet high saturated or hydrogenated fats and low essential fatty acids can make acne much worse.
-A Consultation with Smart Nutrition would evaluate your diet for both good and bad fats and achievable goals would be set with meal and menu ideas to help you make changes in your diet.
+Fatty acid levels can be assessed with a Fatty Acid Test.
+Smart Nutrition can also evaluate your diet for both good and bad fats, and set achievable goals using meal and menu ideas to help you make changes to your diet.

-- Toxic overload – Normally the liver deals with excess toxins, but if it is overloaded or not working properly then the body has to do the next best thing, which is to excrete toxins through the skin.
+Toxic overload: normally the liver deals with excess toxins, but if it’s overloaded or not working properly, the body has to do the next best thing: excrete toxins through the skin.

-- Body pH is too acidic – A diet high in refined and junk foods, a toxic lifestyle (smoking, drinking, and working in the city) and regular stress can all cause the body to be too acidic.
+Acidic body pH: a diet high in refined and junk foods, a toxic lifestyle (smoking, drinking and stressful working conditions) and regular stress can all cause the body to be too acidic.
 This extra acidity favours all the nasty bacteria which cause acne.

 Body pH can be measured with urine stix that can be bought from a chemists.
 This is also a useful way of monitoring progress whilst following an alkalinising protocol.